Polypulse/OpenCVWrapper/README.md

 2. Execute ```./PullDependencies.ps1``` and wait for ThirdParty.zip to download and extract.
 If your having issues with this script, you can download and extract the file directory [here](https://github.com/Polypulse/OpenCVWrapper/releases).
 3. Open OpenCVWrapper.sln
 4. Select Debug or Release and press F7 to build.

+## OpenCV Binaries
+OpenCV needs to be compiled in a very specific way in order for it to play nicely with Unreal Engine.
+Therefore precompiled binaries can be found in the releases page as *ThirdParty.zip".
+However, if you need update OpenCV below will be some instructions on how to compile OpenCV for Unreal Engine.

+TODO